Alias: Illicit Quantifier Shift1

 The fallaciousness of this form of argument is most easily seen by examining some counter-examples that would fool no one.
 For instance, everyone has a motherthat is, for every person, there is some mother of that person.
 However, it is false that there is a mother of us allthat is, it is not true that some woman is the mother of everyone.

 The converse inference is validating (see the Similar Validating Form, above); for instance, if there was truly someone who loved everyone, then it would follow that everyone was loved by someonenamely, the all-lover.
 But it does not follow from the fact that everyone is loved by someone that there is someone who loves everyonethat is, an all-lover.
 The fact that these two inferences differ only in the direction in which the quantifiers are shifted is probably one psychological reason why this fallacy is so easy to commit.

 The Taxonomy―see above―for this fallacy has two branches, one tracing back to Logical Fallacy through Formal Fallacy, and the other passing through Informal Fallacy.
 This is not a contradiction, but an indication of the fact that this fallacy has both a formal and informal aspect.
-The formal aspect come from the fact that shifting quantifiers in this way is not validating in quantificational logic.
-The informal aspect enters when such a shift is expressed in a natural language, such as English, where ambiguity conceals the shift.
+The formal aspect comes from the fact that shifting quantifiers in this way is not validating in quantificational logic.
+The informal aspect enters when such a shift is expressed in a natural language, such as English, where scope ambiguity conceals the shift5.